martinpitt/rtimelog/README.md

 [gtimelog](https://gtimelog.org/) and uses the same data format and data file (`~/.gtimelog/timelog.txt`), so you can use gtimelog and rtimelog in parallel.

-Hoever, it has far fewer features.
+However, it has far fewer features.
 This was a toy project for learning Rust, and I don't use many gtimelog features myself.
 If you need one, please feel free to send a PR, or file an issue.